-The aim of BrainWorks is to learn from each and every child affected by devastating inflammation of the brain and spinal cord.
+The aim of BrainWorks is to learn from each and every individual patient affected by devastating inflammation of the brain and spinal cord.
 The interdisciplinary network aims to increase recognition, promotes rapid diagnostic evaluation, optimizes treatment and prevents brain damage.
-This unique collaboration will foster high quality research that will improve the outcome of children with CNS vasculitis and inflammatory brain diseases around the world.
+This unique collaboration will foster high quality research that will improve the outcome of patients with CNS vasculitis and inflammatory brain diseases around the world.

 BrainWorks will teach us?

-- ...how children typically present with different subtypes of inflammatory brain diseases.
+- How patients typically present with different subtypes of inflammatory brain diseases.
 This information will enable us to expedite the diagnostic process, develop and validate diagnostic criteria and treat children as early as possible -before permanent brain damage occurs

-- ...what the mimics of brain inflammation in children are; which diseases have to be considered and excluded before starting immunosuppressive medication
+- What the mimics of brain inflammation in patients are; which diseases have to be considered and excluded before starting immunosuppressive medication

-- ...which diagnostic test should be performed to confirm a specific diagnosis with the least amount of burden for the child and family
+- Which diagnostic test should be performed to confirm a specific diagnosis with the least amount of burden for the patient and family

-- ...what side effects of medication children may experience and how to prevent them
+- What side effects of medication patients may experience and how to prevent them

-- ...how long will it take for the child to recover and who may be at risk for long-term brain injury
+- How long will it take for patients to recover and who may be at risk for long-term brain injury

 BrainWorks will lead to discovery of: